icuurd12b42/HotKeySpeak/README.md

 4) HotKeySpeak.exe will be created in the project folder

 #### Manual Steps
-1. Run AutohotKey's "Convert .ahk to .exe"
+1. Run AutoHotKey's "Convert .ahk to .exe"
 4. Select <install_folder>\HotKeySpeak.ahk as source
 5. Select <install_folder>\HotKeySpeak.exe as destination
 6. Select <install_folder>\Graphics\Icons\HotKeySpeak.ico as icon
 7. Select ANSI 32Bit as Base File (bin)
 8. Hit Convert

 The exe can be run from any location, including a desktop or a pinned task bar shortcut

 First run may show the console with every tracing message in the app making it slow to boot.
 Go in the options to set the console reporting to "Coder Information"